 Blacktail deer hunting in California

 For California Columbian blacktail opportunities, you're looking at the north and western areas of the state.
 If you're looking to take a buck that qualifies for Pope & Young or Boone & Crockett, you do have to be careful with California, because a lot of cross-breeding happens here.
+However, success rates are high, which makes this state an attractive prospect for many sportsmen and women.

 The good news is, public land opportunities abound in Northern California.
 Three great areas include the Shasta-Trinity National Forest, Six Rivers National Forest and Klamath National Forest.
 California requires a base hunting license that costs $49.94 for residents and $174.45 for non-residents.